DianaV2002/nft-evo-tickets/README.md

 ## 🌱 Overview

-**NFT Evo Tickets** is a blockchain-based ticketing system designed specifically for wellness retreats, yoga experiences, and eco-friendly events.
+** Evo Tickets** is a blockchain-based ticketing system designed specifically for wellness retreats, yoga experiences, and eco-friendly events.
 Built on Solana, it combines the security of NFT ownership with a gamified journey that encourages mindful participation and environmental consciousness.

 Traditional paper tickets harm the environment.
 Digital platforms lack ownership and transferability.
 NFT Evo Tickets solves both problems by creating verifiable, transferable, and sustainable event tickets that evolve with the attendee's journey.